sendgrid/docs/source/User_Guide/Settings/subusers.md

 {% endanchor %}

 We do not require this information for your Subusers, but we suggest that you fill out as much as possible to improve the deliverability for this Subuser, especially if the information does not match your parent account’s information.
 This will also allow SendGrid to contact your Subuser directly if we notice anything on their account.

+The following fields in the Subuser profile are optional:

 **First Name** - The first name of the person responsible for this Subuser.